MechMadHog/mechmadhog/README.md

 Sometimes sleek.
 Sometimes experimental.
 Always functional.

 By day, I’m a **Creative Digital Media graduate** turning ideas into interactive realities.
-By night, I’m training **Walter** — my offline AI sidekick — and testing the limits of what I can build with web tech, automation, and a little stubborn curiosity.
+By night, I’m training **Walter**... my offline AI sidekick and soon-to-be neuroprosthesis.
+Together, we’re testing the limits of what I can build with web tech, automation, and a little stubborn curiosity.

 **What I love making:**
 - 🎨 Interfaces that look good *and* feel good to use